ashismo/ashismo.github.com/_posts/spring/2015-06-14-Spring-MVC-Validation.md

 }
 </code></pre>

-* Controller to display validate data and display right jsp to the user.
+* **StudentController.java**: Controler to choose valid screen for the user.
+The user input is validated in this controller class.
+Http Request handling also shown in this controller.
 Go through the java doc comments for better understanding

 <pre class="prettyprint highlight"><code class="language-java" data-lang="java">
 package com.ashish.controller;